 Here’s a quick example.

-You can take this a step further, by developing an ideal customer persona.
-An ideal customer persona is essentially a hypothetical avatar of an ideal customer, from within your target market.
+You can take this a step further by developing an ideal buyer persona.
+An ideal buyer persona is essentially a hypothetical avatar of an ideal customer, from within your target market.

 They aid marketers in empathizing with prospects and can be very helpful in the development of a white paper.
 The reason for this is that they can help to create a convincing narrative arc.